foqueiroz/arcdocs.github.io/book/useage/batchjob.md

 ### The Hello world job script

-In this basic hello world job script example we've got a job script called `job_script1.sh` requests a single core, 1GB of RAM, 15 minutes of run time in order to run some R code.
+In this basic hello world job script example we've got a job script called `job_script1.sh` that requests a single core, 1GB of RAM, and 15 minutes of run time in order to run some R code.

 ```shell
 #R single core submission script